NixOS/nixpkgs/.github/PULL_REQUEST_TEMPLATE.md

 You can start by reviewing packages on your platform to complement the author's platform (see steps below).

-In any case, just leave a comment describing what you have tested in the relevant package/service.

 List of open PRs: https://github.com/NixOS/nixpkgs/pulls Marvin needs_reviewer: https://github.com/NixOS/nixpkgs/pulls?q=is%3Apr+is%3Aopen+label%3Aneeds_reviewer+
 Marvin needs_merger: https://github.com/NixOS/nixpkgs/pulls?q=is%3Apr+is%3Aopen+label%3Aneeds_merger+